 Common side effects of drospirenone, ethinyl estradiol, and levomefolate may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Some drugs can make birth control pills less effective, which may result in pregnancy.
-Other drugs may interact with this medicine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may interact with drospirenone, ethinyl estradiol, and levomefolate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Some drugs can make this medicine less effective, which may result in pregnancy.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Related treatment guides

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.